-If you are adding a new blog post or editing your post content, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …
+If you are adding a new post or editing content in an existing one, you can make the post sticky by going to Publish > Visibility: Public > Edit …

-Select ‘Stick this post to the front page’ then click OK, and update your settings …
+Tick the checkbox next to ‘Stick this post to the front page’, click OK, and update your settings …

 (Post publish box)

 The Table of Posts will change your post to “Sticky” …

 (Post status: Sticky)

 The sticky post will be featured at the top of your blog page when new posts are added …

 (Sticky posts get added to the top of the blog summary page and other entries are pushed further down)